Meet Wesley Haffenden

 That realization changed me.

-I helped co-create the first Pride march in Fort Wayne and got involved in building a more inclusive version of the place I call home.
+I co-created the first Pride march in Fort Wayne and started building a more inclusive version of the place I call home.

 Why I Came Back

-No family should have to fight both cancer and the cost of care at the same time.
+No family should have to fight cancer and the cost of care at the same time.

 What I See Today